farookphuket/archlinux_my_config/README.md

 # my last update

+## I am too lazy
+> so I tried to learn to use the script to manage thing more
+> edit the `.zshrc` and `.bashrc` file to automatic update by typing `upPac`
+> will be equal to `sudo pacman -Syu --needed --noconfirm`

+---

 ## change script for second left screen
 > the file is `system-overview` for conky `autostart.sh` for .dwm
 > `2left_screens.sh` for the display